 If you don’t own a dehydrator, you can create a similar effect by using your oven on low temperature.
 Preferably with fan setting and/or with the door ajar for airflow, although the latter may not be safe there are sniffing dogs (or curious kids) in the house.
 For even drying, you can either place the food onto of oven-safe racks for airflow or turn periodically on a lined baking pan.

 Food dehydration uses of exposure to airflow and heat over time to remove the majority of moisture, making the food less prone to spoilage.
 Dehydrated foods are lighter, smaller, easier to handle than many raw foods, and more portable as treats.
-Plus, they may become doggone deliciously chewy or crunchy when dried.
+Plus, foods often become doggone deliciously chewy or crunchy when dried.
 Bonus!

-I also use my dehydrator to further dry baked biscuit (cookie) style dog treats.
-This technique can be used to improve shelf-life, but it’s also great for adding extra crunch to treats without over-baking.
-I’ll share more details when we talk about baked treats later in the mini-series.
+Although I bought a dehydrator primarily for making homemade jerky dog treats, it’s become very handy for other treats.
+And non treats, as mentioned above.
+As a special help in the treat kitchen, I also use my dehydrator to further dry baked biscuit (cookie) style dog treats.
+Dehydrating can be used to improve homemade dog treat shelf-life, but it’s also great for making extra crunchy treats without over-baking.

-How Long Does It Take to Make Dehydrate Treats?
+How Long Does It Take to Make Dehydrated Dog Treats?

 Making Meat or Fish Jerky Dehydrated Dog Treats